halcyonnouveau/soppo/docs/DESIGN.md

 # Soppo Language Design

-A language that compiles to Go, adding enums, pattern matching, and safer error/nil handling.
+This document describes the design of Soppo - the principles that guide development and the features it provides.
+It's intended for contributors and anyone wanting to understand why Soppo works the way it does.

 ## Principles

-- Go syntax compatibility - if Go has syntax for it, use it
+- Reuse Go syntax where it exists
 - Compile to idiomatic Go
-- Type safety via enums, exhaustive matching, nil tracking
+- Catch errors at compile time, not runtime
+- Do the hard work to make correctness easy
+- Every feature should complement Go's design
-- Rust-inspired error messages
+- Always provide useful error messages

 ## Architecture